lyra/plugin-odoo/README.rst

 Download the module archive from gateway resources website (menu E-commerce > Free payment plugins).

-If already installed, you must delete the old payment_lyragw folder.
+If already installed, you must delete the old payment_lyra folder.
 You will find already installed addons in either:

 * [ODOO_ROOT_FOLDER]/server/odoo/addons/
 * /var/lib/odoo/addons/[VERSION]/ (on Linux only)
 * `addons_path` defined in odoo.conf

-Now unzip the downloaded archive and copy the new payment_lyragw folder to Odoo addons directory.
+Now unzip the downloaded archive and copy the new payment_lyra folder to Odoo addons directory.
 Then, you can choose one of these instructions:

 * In your Odoo administrator interface, browse to "Configuration" tab.
 Here in, activate the developer mode.